Noahxyzs/printf/README.md

 we will add comments in the code we develop for further understanding this project has about 16 tasks on printf.

+                  this projrct is project is proposed by EPHRATA TESFAYE AND NAOH TESFAYE!